mcr/composite-attesters/draft-richardson-rats-composite-attesters.md

 Component:
 : This is the pieces which are attached to the Lead Attester.
 There are one to many of these, typically each with their own application specific processor.

+Component Evidence:
+: This is the Evidence that is collected by the Component Attesting Environment about the Component Target Environment.

 Component Attesting Environment:
 : This term is new, and refers to an Attesting Environment residing inside a component of the whole.

 Component Target Environment:
 : This term is new, and refers to an environment for which Evidence is collected.

+Verifier le petit:
+: (Or, `Le Petit Verificateur`).
+This is the Verifier that examines the Component Evidence.
+This may treat the Lead Attester as a component.

+Verifier la grand:
+: (Or, `La Grande Verificateur`).
+This is the Verifier that examines the arrangement and relationships between Components.

 ## Class 0 Composite Attester